Jenney85/nc-da-prod/StreamlitProd/README.md

 ## pages
 - 📊 Health Outcome Reports
 - 📓 Journal Reports
-- 😊 Seamspace Emotion Reports
+#   😊 Seamspace Emotion Reports (Pending; excluded from current version)

 ## How to Run
-streamlit run NC-Generic-Login-v1.py
+streamlit run NC-Generic-Loin-v1.py
 Only authorized users can access based on permissions.csv.